graphql-compose/graphql-compose-relay/README.md

 import composeWithRelay from 'graphql-compose-relay';

-composeWithRelay(rootQueryTypeComposer); // add `node` field to RootQuery composeWithRelay(userTypeComposer); // wrap Type with middlewares, that add fields and tune resolver. composeWithRelay(someOtherTypeComposer);
+composeWithRelay(rootQueryTypeComposer); // add `node` field to RootQuery composeWithRelay(userTypeComposer); // wrap Type with middlewares, that add relay's fields and tune resolver. composeWithRelay(someOtherTypeComposer);
 ```
 That's all!
-- No annoying `clientMutationId` manipulations (declaration, passthru, stripping from input).
+No annoying `clientMutationId` manipulations (declaration, passthru, stripping from input).
-- Add `id` field to type (or wrap it).
-This field returns globally unique ID among all types in format `base64(TypeName + ':' + recordId)`
+No manual adding/wrapping `id` field.
+This field returns globally unique ID among all types in format `base64(TypeName + ':' + recordId)`.
-All done internally by middleware for you.
+All relay magic done internally by middleware for you.

 Requirements
 ============
-TypeComposer should follow following requirements:
+Method `composeWithRelay` accept `TypeComposer` as input argument.
+So `TypeComposer` should meet following requirements:
 - has defined `recordIdFn` (function that from object gives you id)
 - should have `findById` resolver

-About `TypeComposer` you may read here [graphql-compose](https://github.com/nodkz/graphql-compose)
+If something is missing `composeWithRelay` throws error.

+`TypeComposer` is [graphql-compose](https://github.com/nodkz/graphql-compose) utility, that wraps GraphQL type and provide bunch of useful methods for type manipulation.

 Compatible plugins
 ==================